Aza-Spearal/Trajectories-LCM/README.md

 ### 1. Dataset Preparation

-Use the `databuilder` script to generate the dataset required for training and evaluation.
+Use the `databuilder.py` script to generate the dataset required for training and evaluation.

 ---